fingerskier/manthra/README.md

   @

+If we cannot write with the beauty of Mozart, let us at least try to write with his purity.
+  Johannes Brahms

+The best way to learn a new programming language is by writing programs in it.

 He who asks is a fool for five minutes; he who does not ask remains a fool forever.

 Life is painted on too big a canvas.

+If my answers frighten you then you should cease asking scary questions.
+  Quentin Tarantino

+I don't think there's anything to be afraid of.
+Failure brings great rewards - in the life of an artist.
+  Quentin Tarantino

+Just because you are a character doesn't mean you have character.
+  Quentin Tarantino

+If you want to make a movie, make it.
+Don't wait for a grant, don't wait for the perfect circumstances, just make it.
+  Quentin Tarantino

+Don't write what you think people want to read.
+Find your voice and write about what's in your heart.
+  Quentin Tarantino

+If a Million People See My Movie, I Hope They See a Million Different Movies.
+  Quentin Tarantino

+The easiest way to kill a cult is to make that cult accessible.
+  Quentin Tarantino

+I didn't go to film school, I went to films.
+  Quentin Tarantino